digiaonline/vagrant-drupal/README.md

 Perform the following steps to set up your environment:

 - Install [Virtualbox](https://www.virtualbox.org/wiki/Downloads), [Vagrant](http://www.vagrantup.com/downloads.html) and [Ansible](http://docs.ansible.com/intro_installation.html)
-- Clone this project template to e.g. ```~/projects/vagrant-drupal```
+- Clone this template to e.g. ```~/projects/vagrant-drupal```
-- Create a repository for your project and clone it
+- Create a repository for your project and clone it to your computer
 - Copy this template by running ```cp -R ../vagrant-drupal/* .``` in the project root (correcting the path if necessary)
 - Run ```vagrant up``` to create the virtual machine
 - Point your browser to ```http://localhost:1337``` to see your site